Soul Wisdom Therapy

 You can receive reimbursement for therapy sessions through your employer Health Savings Account (HSA), Medical Savings Account (MSA), or Health Reimbursement Arrangement (HRA).
 Each of these allow employees to set aside pre-tax dollars from their income for future medical expenses.
 Contributions are made by the client and/or employer, depending on the account.
 Funds can be used for deductibles, co-payments, and qualified health expenses that aren’t covered by insurance, such as those provided by “out-of-network providers,” such as myself.

-My fee is $165 for a 50 minute individual session and $175 for a 60 minute couple or family session.
-I periodically offer 90 minute individual sessions for $245 and 90 minute couple and family sessions for $250.
-Periodically I am able to offer a somewhat reduced fee.
+My full is $200 for a 50-minute individual session and $230 for a 60-minute couple or family session.
+I periodically offer 90-minute individual sessions for $250 and 90-minute couple and family sessions for $300.
+I am currently able to offer a somewhat reduced fee.
+Please ask me about this if you need it.

 I am not on insurance panels, but I can provide you with a monthly invoice (or “superbill”) that you can send to your insurance company for reimbursement (if you have out of network benefits.)
 For example, PPO plans like Anthem Blue Cross, Blue Shield, Cigna and Aetna pay a portion of the cost of therapy.

 Special issues.
 Also, in some insurance situations (such as for Magellan), you can ask for a “single payer agreement” if you’ve had trouble finding a therapist who specializes (as I do) with issues such eating disorders or OCD.

 Out of Pocket.
 If you can afford to pay out of pocket, there are several advantages to not using insurance for payment.